• Recipes

 See the recipe card below for quantities and full instructions.

-How to Make Seasoned Vegan Pizza Dough
+How to Make Vegan Pizza Dough

 a 2-photo collage showing how to proof the yeast and mix the dry ingredients in a separate bowl.